PripyatAutomations/rustyrig-fw/README.txt

 Pipelines
 ---------
-You will want to configure your pipelines in fwdsp.cfg and rrclient.cfg
+You will want to configure your pipelines in rrserver.cfg and rrclient.cfg

 These configurations will use a 4 character ID such as mu08 or pc44 for mulaw 8khz or pcm 44.1khz